 We understand the appeal of using multiple clouds, but we also saw that it was going to become much more complex to secure.
 Also, many companies began hosting with the major cloud hosting providers, but still needed a solid security solution that helps solve the problem of alert fatigue, not add to it.

-- Filter out unnecessary alerts, give companies the most important alerts, and xxxx, to help solve the alert fatigue problem.
+- Filter out unnecessary alerts and give companies the most important alerts to help solve the alert fatigue problem.

 We call this product Armor Anywhere.

 Here’s how Armor Anywhere helps solve the problems we listed above.

 Pick and Manage Only the Best IT Security Tools

 We believe that you need to be selective about the security tools that you use.
 So when we made our security solution, we hand-picked only the best security tools.
 That way, we limit the number of tools our customers need to manage.
 It’s vital that you can see all your notifications and alerts in one, clean dashboard.

 That’s why we have a single dashboard which manages all of our security tools and tells you everything that you need to know about the security of your infrastructure:

 That means you spend a lot less time paying, integrating, and understanding many different security vendors.